joezuntz/cosmosis-doc/reference/standard_library/Riess11.rst

      - None.

-"This small module was written for CosmoSIS.
+This small module was written for CosmoSIS.

 Supernova type IA measurements are a standard(izable) candle that can be used to probe the relation between luminosity distance